AFL Europe Championship

-The AFL Europe Championship is an Australian football competition played between European national teams.
+The AFL Europe Championship is a triennial international Australian football competition played between European national teams.
 The European Championship is played in a full traditional 18-a-side format (formerly 16-a-side) unlike the Euro Cup which has a 9-a-side format.
 It is organised by AFL Europe and held every three years.

 Players are not paid to participate.
 Eligibility is similar to the Australian Football International Cup with national team representatives restricted to nationals - citizens who were resident in the country between the ages of 10 and 16.

 The inaugural competition was played in Sweden and Denmark in August 2010.
 The 2013 championships were held in Ireland in August 2013.
 A women's division was added in 2016 which was won by host nation Great Britain.

+Historically the competition has been dominated by Great Britain and Ireland who between them have won every edition of the competition, both men's and women's, up to the 2022 tournament, while Germany and the Scandinavian teams have also featured regularly in the final phases.